mvadari/xrpl-docs/Atomic.md

 The difference between the `BATCH` atomicity type and this existing behavior is that right now, the subsequent transactions will only fail with a non-`tec` error code.
 If the failed transaction receives an error code starting with `tec`, then a fee is claimed and a sequence number is consumed, and the subsequent transactions will still be processed as usual.

+### A.8: Is it possible for inner transactions to end up in a different ledger than the outer transaction?

+No, because the inner transactions skip the transaction queue.

-### A.8: How does this work in conjunction with [XLS-49d](https://github.com/XRPLF/XRPL-Standards/discussions/144)?
+### A.9: How does this work in conjunction with [XLS-49d](https://github.com/XRPLF/XRPL-Standards/discussions/144)?
 If I give a signer list powers over the `Atomic` transaction, can it effectively run all transaction types?

 The answer to this question is still being investigated.
 Some potential answers:
 * All signer lists should have access to this transaction but only for the transaction types they have powers over
 * Only the global signer list can have access to this transaction

-### A.9: Why not call this transaction `Batch`?
+### A.10: Why not call this transaction `Batch`?

 It has greater capabilities than just batching transactions.

-### A.10: What if I want some error code types to be allowed to proceed, just as `tesSUCCESS` would, in e.g. an `ALL` case?
+### A.11: What if I want some error code types to be allowed to proceed, just as `tesSUCCESS` would, in e.g. an `ALL` case?

 This was deemed unnecessary.
 If you have a need for this, please provide example use-cases.

-### A.11: What if I want the `Atomic` transaction signer to handle the fees for the inner transactions?
+### A.12: What if I want the `Atomic` transaction signer to handle the fees for the inner transactions?

 That is not supported in this version of the spec.
 This is due to the added complexity of passing info about who is paying the fee down the stack.